-Bruce May has devoted his entire career to all aspects of the law and practice of real estate and commercial transactions throughout Arizona.
+Bruce May is Chair of the firm's Real Estate Department.
+He has devoted his entire career to all aspects of the law and practice of real estate and commercial transactions throughout Arizona.

 Mr. May is named as preeminent in his field in both The Best Lawyers in America® and Southwest Super Lawyers, each since its inception.
 In 1991 he was elected to membership in The American College of Real Estate Lawyers in honor of his statewide and national accomplishments.
-Mr. May is also a member of the Georgetown Advanced Commercial Leasing Institute in recognition of his expertise in commercial leasing and keeps current with his corporate clients as a member of the International Association of Attorneys and Executives in Corporate Real Estate.
+Mr. May is also a member of the Georgetown Advanced Commercial Leasing Institute in recognition of his expertise in commercial leasing and while it was active, kept current with his corporate clients as a member of the International Association of Attorneys and Executives in Corporate Real Estate.

-Looking to Mr. May's expertise and experience, he has been interviewed, and his opinions sought, by prominent nationally distributed newpapers, and has been quoted by a prominent syndicated radio host regarding current events of national significance.
+Looking to Mr. May's expertise and experience, he has been interviewed, and his opinions sought, by prominent nationally distributed newspapers, and has been quoted by a syndicated radio host regarding events of national significance.

 Mr. May has counseled sophisticated international to local owners, developers, lenders and investors in all phases of: